The Greta and Trump show - Davos highlights on Tuesday

 The first panel of the four-day gathering made clear the shift, with a combined age of 64, much younger than the WEF’s 81-year-old founder Klaus Schwab.

-Hong Kong’s leader Carrie Lam and “Team HK”, including its trade secretary, top officials from the stock exchange, airport authority, MTR Corp (0066.HK) and the head of Swire Group, are on a mission to reassure after a Moody’s downgrade this week.
+Hong Kong’s leader Carrie Lam and “Team HK”, including its trade secretary, top officials from the stock exchange, airport authority, MTR Corp and the head of Swire Group, are on a mission to reassure after a Moody’s downgrade this week.

 Lam sought to convince global business and political leaders that the Asian financial hub is open for business.

-Apple (AAPL.O) chief executive Tim Cook was to attend a dinner with Trump, along with other global heads of business organized with the help of Trump’s adviser and daughter, Ivanka Trump, a source familiar with the situation said.
+Apple chief executive Tim Cook will attend a breakfast meeting with Trump on Wednesday.
+On Tuesday evening Trump was to dine with several CEOs in a meeting organized with the help of Trump’s adviser and daughter, Ivanka Trump, a source familiar with the situation said.

 Saudi finance minister Mohammed al-Jadaan told Reuters on the sidelines of Davos that the proceeds of last month’s listing of oil giant Saudi Aramco would be pumped into the local economy over several years, including building up defense systems.